 To drop the course, your instructor will give you an authorization code that must be submitted to the Registrar by the end of the second week of classes.

-For all UCI writing courses, a final grade of C or above is considered a passing grade, and university policy says that you must finish with your Lower-Division Writing Requirement (GE1a) by your seventh quarter.
-If you earn a final grade of C- or lower in any writing course, you must repeat and pass that course before you can take the next course in the sequence.
+For Writing 40, 40A, and 45, a final grade of C or above is considered a passing grade.
+For Writing 50 and 60, a final grade of C- or above is considered a passing grade.
+University policy says that you must finish with your Lower-Division Writing Requirement (GE1a) by your seventh quarter.
+If you earn a final grade of C- or lower in WR 40, 40A, or 45, or you earn a final grade of D+ or lower in WR 50 or 60, you must repeat and pass that course before you can take the next course in the sequence.
 If you retake a course and pass after not-passing it, the passing grade will replace the earlier failing grade in your transcript.

-Please do not enroll for the next course in the sequence if you receive a C- or below in the class that comes before it.
+Please do not enroll for the next course in the sequence if you receive a C- or below in WR 40, 40A, or 45, or you receive a D+ or below in WR 50 or 60.

 **If you do enroll without satisfying the course prerequisite, you must change your enrollment.
 You can get help finding a seat in the appropriate course from the Composition Office (HIB 420 / 949-824-9692 / email@example.com).**